 "As a yoga practitioner and teacher for the last 20 years I have always valued the importance of studying Yoga philosophy and have tried to integrate it into my life and practice.
 Yet there was always some missing links in that knowledge as I tried to bridge the gap between theory and practice.
 In the courses I’ve taken with Yogic Studies a whole new perspective on what Yoga is, and how we got to where we are today, has been revealed, and a sense of inquiry and a new found interest has been sparked within myself.
 Seth has a great ability to share these ancients teachings, and the latest scholarly research, in a way that promotes a sense of open-minded inquiry.
 I highly recommend his courses to all students and teachers of Yoga."

-You will have continued access to this course and its materials beyond the 4 week schedule.
+You will have indefinite access to this course and its materials.
 There is no time limit to complete the course!

-Each week you will receive a new module.
-Each of the four modules include pre-recorded short video lectures (as well as an audio version), pronunciation exercises, new Sanskrit vocabulary, example sentences or verses, and short quizzes to reinforce your knowledge as you go!
+Each of the four modules include pre-recorded video lectures, exercises, new Sanskrit vocabulary, example sentences or verses, pre-recorded Q&A sessions with students from around the world, and short quizzes to reinforce your knowledge as you go!